nathansam/tofameta/README.md

 ## Introduction

-R scripts/ data for Lucaciu & Constantine-Cooke et al. *Real-world experience with tofacitinib in ulcerative colitis - a systematic review and meta-analysis of observational studies*.
+R scripts/data for Lucaciu & Constantine-Cooke et al. *Real-world experience with tofacitinib in ulcerative colitis - a systematic review and meta-analysis of observational studies*.
 The scripts have been written by [Nathan Constantine-Cooke](https://github.com/nathansam) and are licensed under the [MIT